Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Long answer:
-You're free to write third party interfaces for Kaeon FUSION, write your own implementaion of Kaeon FUSION, publish your own resources for Kaeon FUSION, develop successor products to Kaeon FUSION, etc.
+You're free to write third party interfaces for Kaeon FUSION, write your own implementation of Kaeon FUSION, publish your own resources for Kaeon FUSION, develop successor products to Kaeon FUSION, etc.